Northwest Philadelphia: Demographics and culture

 Northwest Philadelphia has substantial African American, Irish-American, Jewish-American, German-American, Italian-American, and British American (English American/Scottish American) populations, but its culture is varied, and only smaller neighborhoods within it can be said to be known for one ethnicity predominating.
-In 2011, Northwest Philadelphia lost 8.6 percent of its population.
-In 1990, African Americans account for "slightly more than 50 percent of the population".
+Between 1990 and 2010, the population of Northwest Philadelphia declined 8.6 percent.
+By 1990, African Americans accounted for slightly more than 50 percent of the area's population.

 Compared with other sections of Philadelphia, a substantial portion of the Northwest retains a more suburban feel.
 In East Falls there are large Tudor homes and big modern ranch homes on sizable properties only blocks from more humble townhouses and rowhouses.
 Upper Roxborough has post-World War II suburban housing developments, while Lower Roxborough consists mostly of rowhouses and urban twin houses and apartments over storefronts.
 There are also blocks of large Victorian homes peppered among the rowhouses.
 In some places the buildings and street grid have existed for three centuries, other spots nearby were farmland until after World War II, and have infrastructure that is very recently developed, 18th-century farmhouses to 19th-century rowhouses to 20th-century shopping centers.
 From an enclave of working-class Germantown rowhouses and small single mansions to the wealthy estates of Chestnut Hill, both may have been built in the period of 1880-1920.